loopandlearn/news/docs/edition/2026-09-09.md

 ## Friends for Life Looper Meetups

-July means [Friends for Life (FFL) Orlando](https://childrenwithdiabetes.com/conferences/friends-for-life-orlando-2026/), and this year’s event did not disappoint!
+July means [Friends for Life (FFL) Orlando](https://childrenwithdiabetes.com/conferences/friends-for-life-orlando-2026/), and the 2026 July event did not disappoint!
 Loopers had a fantastic time at our meet-up.
 Thanks to everyone who joined us to connect, share stories, and talk all things looping.
 There’s something pretty special about gathering with fellow OS-AID users and connecting in person and it’s extra special at such a great event!

 - - -